 What about conference presentations?

 Sometimes researchers will share information with other doctors and health professionals at scientific conferences.
 This information is often an early look at a study that can sometimes sound very dramatic and make headlines.
-Reporters go to these conferences looking for just this kind of story.
+News reporters go to these conferences looking for just this kind of story.

-Again, it’s important to know who is doing the study and where they work.
-Sometimes, the study is being done using all the careful methods of a well-run clinical trial, and the researcher is sharing his or her early data with the audience.
+Again, it helps to know who is doing the study and where they work.
+Sometimes, the study is being done using all the careful methods of a well-run clinical trial, and the researcher is sharing early data with the audience.
 But the final outcomes of these studies are not complete at the time the findings are presented.
 And, in most cases, the science review (or peer review) that’s needed before a study is published has not yet been done.
-By the time the study is published – if it even gets published – the results may be quite a bit different from the conference presentation.
-You will still want to look at the final report to find out what was done and how it turned out after the data was fully analyzed.
+You’ll still want to look at the final report to find out what was done and how it turned out after the data was fully analyzed.
+By the time the study is published – if it gets published at all – the results may be quite a bit different from the conference presentation.